ShaneHower/ML_Video_Game_Data/README.md

 After running through the python script I would end up with a new data set:
 ![after name split](https://user-images.githubusercontent.com/34482822/37256629-d3abf0a2-2533-11e8-9b50-02443bef3c07.png)

+Once this python script was applied to the data, I ran it through the model once more.
 Our accuracy stayed at 92% for our selected features, however, there was not a Gini importance score higher than 0.01.
 As you could guess, this also created a tremendous amount of features (11,047).
 These were a few of Gini importance scores.
-The most important still being JP_Sales and Publisher_ID.
 #### Highest Gini Importance
 ```
 ('JP_Sales', 0.029354910983696695)